 Diabetes is a major problem in the United States.
 Individuals with diabetes have a 30-fold higher risk of undergoing an amputation (1).
 There are many different types of foot problems that can occur secondary to diabetes.

-In this article, we’ll discuss the major foot problems that are commonly seen in people with diabetes and the actionable steps you can take for each of them.
+In this article, we’ll discuss the major foot problems that are commonly seen in people with diabetes, their symptoms, diagnosis, as well as how you can prevent these issues.

 You may notice subtle neuropathy symptoms start in your toes and then progress into your foot.
 This can happen slowly within a few months to a few years.
-This can be a major problem, as neuropathy is often not reversible.
+This is a major problem, as neuropathy is often not reversible.

 People who have neuropathy, may not even feel any discomfort associated with an infection or ulceration.